-- (1) was issued after a hearing of which such person received actual notice, and at which such person had an opportunity to participate; - (2) restrains such person from harassing, stalking, or threatening an intimate partner of such person or child of such intimate partner or person, or engaging in other conduct that would place an intimate partner in reasonable fear of bodily injury to the partner or child; and - (3) (i) includes a finding that such person represents a credible threat to the physical safety of such intimate partner or child; or (ii) by its terms explicitly prohibits the use, attempted use, or threatened use of physical force against such intimate partner or child that would reasonably be expected to cause bodily injury.
+- (14) Prohibition of entry.
+Prohibit the respondent from entering or remaining in the residence or household while the respondent is under the influence of alcohol or drugs and constitutes a threat to the safety and well-being of the petitioner or the petitioner's children. - (14.5) Prohibition of firearm possession. - (a) Prohibit a respondent against whom an order of protection was issued from possessing any firearms during the duration of the order if the order: - (1) was issued after a hearing of which such person received actual notice, and at which such person had an opportunity to participate; - (2) restrains such person from harassing, stalking, or threatening an intimate partner of such person or child of such intimate partner or person, or engaging in other conduct that would place an intimate partner in reasonable fear of bodily injury to the partner or child; and - (3) (i) includes a finding that such person represents a credible threat to the physical safety of such intimate partner or child; or (ii) by its terms explicitly prohibits the use, attempted use, or threatened use of physical force against such intimate partner or child that would reasonably be expected to cause bodily injury.

-Any Firearm Owner's Identification Card in the possession of the respondent, except as provided in subsection (b), shall be ordered by the court to be turned over to the local law enforcement agency.
-The local law enforcement agency shall immediately mail the card to the Department of State Police Firearm Owner's Identification Card Office for safekeeping.
+Any Firearm Owner's Identification Card in the possession of the respondent, except as provided subsection (b), shall be ordered by the court to be turned over to the local law enforcement agency.
+The -law enforcement agency shall immediately mail the card to the Department of State Police Firearm Identification Card Office for safekeeping.
 The court shall issue a warrant for seizure of any firearm in the possession of the respondent, to be kept by the local law enforcement agency for safekeeping, except as provided in subsection (b).
 The period of safekeeping shall be for the duration of the order of protection.
-The firearm or firearms and Firearm Owner's Identification Card, if unexpired, shall at respondent's request, be to the returned respondent at the end of the order of protection.
-It is respondent's responsibility to notify the Department of State Police Firearm Owner's Identification Card Office.
+The firearm or firearms and Firearm Owner's Identification Card, if unexpired, shall at the respondent's request, be returned to the respondent at the end of the order of protection.
+It is respondent's responsibility to the notify Police Department of State Firearm Owner's Identification Card Office.